Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 5. Craft Compelling Subject Lines

-It’s the first thing your audience sees, and it plays a pivotal role in determining whether your email gets opened or relegated to the trash bin.
+Your subject line is the gateway to your email.
+It’s the first thing your audience sees and plays a pivotal role in determining whether your email gets opened or relegated to the trash bin.
+A compelling subject line piques curiosity, creates urgency or highlights the value of the email’s content.

-Best Practices for Crafting Compelling Subject Lines
+Best Practices for Crafting Compelling Subject Lines:

 • Convey Value: Make it clear what the recipient will gain by opening your email.
 Whether it’s a special offer, a piece of valuable content or exclusive news, make sure the value is evident in the subject line.